KeshavDeekonda/DISGroupRepo/README.md

 # DISGroupRepo
-This repository is used for the group assignment
+This repository is used for the group assignment for DIS class.
+Team members are

+Keshav
+Sagar Billore
+Mohit Dedhe